AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 is interrupted on either side, both peers keep searching and will reconnect automatically as soon as the other becomes available again.

-The desktop acting as the host can accept multiple client connections at once.
-Only the selected receiver will get the forwarded input events.
-Switch targets with the hotkeys to transfer control exclusively.
+The EliteDesk controller accepts connections from both the desktop input provider and any remote receivers.
+The desktop streams keyboard and mouse events only when the controller explicitly instructs it to do so, ensuring there is no unnecessary network traffic while you are working locally.
+When control is transferred to the EliteDesk the monitor input is switched to the secondary HDMI port, and it is switched back to HDMI1 as soon as you return to the desktop.
+Switching to the laptop never touches the monitor input.

-### Host hotkeys
+### Controller hotkeys

-While running on the desktop, use the following shortcuts to control the connected machines:
+While running on the EliteDesk controller you can switch targets either with the Pico hardware buttons (F13–F15) or by using the keyboard hotkeys:

-- **Shift + Numpad 1** – Take control of the laptop
+- **Shift + Numpad 0 / F13** – Return control to the desktop input provider
-- **Shift + Numpad 2** – Take control of the EliteDesk and switch the monitor input
+- **Shift + Numpad 1 / F14** – Route control to the laptop client (no monitor switch)
-- **Shift + Numpad 0** – Return control to the desktop and restore the monitor input
+- **Shift + Numpad 2 / F15** – Take control of the EliteDesk itself and switch the monitor to HDMI2

-Switching directly between the laptop and EliteDesk is disabled.
-Press `Shift + Numpad 0` first to return to the desktop before activating the other client.
+The controller always returns to the desktop before activating a different remote target so that the monitor state remains consistent.

 Slow clients that cannot keep up with the stream are disconnected after a short send timeout so they no longer cause lag for others.
 Input events are queued up